 Pattern Number of programmes

-Semester 20
+Semester 28

 Trimester

 Annual

-1.3 Feedback from stakeholders (On all aspects) Alumni Parents Employers Students Students Mode of feedback : Online Manual Co-operating schools (for PEI) Please provide an analysis of the feedback in the Annexure 1.4 Whether there is any revision/u pdate of regulation or syllabi, if yes, mention their salient aspects.
+eedback from stakeholders On all aspects) Alumni Parents Employers Students Students Mode of feedback : Online Manual Co-operating schools (for PEI) Plea Please provide an analysis of the feedback in the Annexure 1.4 Whether there is any revision/update of regulation or syllabi, if yes, mention their salient aspects.
 Yes.
-As per University regul lation teachers are members of the Syllabus Revision Committee.
-1.5 Any new Department/Centre in
+As per University regulation teachers are members of the Syllabus Revision Committee.
+1.5 Any new Department/Centre introduced during the year.
+If yes, give details.